 Tobacco use is deadly; no one refutes that.
-Yet millions of people continue to use tobacco products with no intention of quitting, despite the many studies that prove that use of tobacco can contribute to a range of cancers, including cancer of the nose, mouth, throat, and lungs, as well as other chronic and deadly diseases.
-It would make sense to help clients who are interested in quitting smoking to take steps to do that during drug rehab.
-If it is not a current goal of the client, should it be required as it is often required that clients in recovery seek simultaneous treatment for drug dependence?
+Yet millions of people continue to use tobacco products, despite the many studies that prove that use of tobacco can contribute to a range of cancers, including cancer of the nose, mouth, throat, and lungs, as well as other chronic and deadly diseases.
+It would make sense to help individuals in rehab who are interested in quitting smoking to take steps to do that during treatment.

 Can Quitting Smoking Improve the Ability to Stay Sober?

 There are some experts who believe that a strong focus on the cessation of cigarette use during drug rehab where the individual is heavily supported by therapists, a medical team, and peers will improve the outcome of long-term sobriety after the transition back into independent living.
 It makes sense that improving overall health and wellness – which quitting smoking will certainly do – will also improve the ability to use positive coping mechanisms to manage stress, feel better in general, get better sleep, and be more capable of avoiding relapse when experiencing cravings.